C Connor Beam

 Leather Dye

 Once you're done sanding, apply some Angelus Leather Preparer and Deglazer to clean the surface and remove the factory finish.
+This step is crucial when learning how to paint skateboard surfaces effectively and ensuring a long-lasting design.

 Next, we're going to use some leather dye to stain the deck.
 Leather dye is a great way to create clean gradient effects on wood products.